• Skip to main content

 Ultimate Torremolinos Tourist Guide: BEST Things to Do & See

-Torremolinos is one of the most popular and good value for money tourist destinations on the Costa del Sol.
+Torremolinos is one of the most popular and good value for money tourist destinations on Spain’s Costa del Sol.

 The resort is less than fifteen minutes away by car from Malaga Airport and Gibraltar Airport approximately a ninety minute drive away provides a further gateway to the Costa del Sol and Torremolinos.